Promoting Nancy’s photography and educating the public about nature, photography, and God

 Weird Wood – Part 5 of 5

 As you may recall, this series began with Working With Weird Wood: Preface.
-After reading that, you may be asking yourself, “What happened to Parts 2 through 4 of this series?”
+After reading that, you may be asking yourself, “What happened to Parts 2 through 4 of this series”?
 After all, I did publish the promised preparatory article Thoughts On Mat Layout and Part 1 of the series, Using Multiple Moulding Widths In One Frame.
-So where is the frame from moulding with straight, non-parallel edges, or the frame with the wavy inside edge, or the frame from moulding with curved but parallel edges?
+So where is the frame from moulding with straight, non-parallel edges?
+Or the frame with the wavy inside edge?
+Or the frame from moulding with curved but parallel edges?
 I haven’t abandoned them, but they aren’t finished yet.
 Because of the time that has elapsed already, I decided to go ahead and do this one now.
 I’ve finished this project and should have all the pictures and notes I need.
 So here we go!

 The Wood